Noarlunga Centre shopping complex

 Lifter: The Fresh Wind Barn Door kite.
 It lapped up the fairly smooth moderate breeze which just occasionally gusted into the fresh range.
 Low 20s up to low 30s in kph.

 reduce glare of shiny roof tops and ISO to 400 to help reduce motion

-These five images were selected to simulate panning from left to right.
+These images were selected to simulate panning from left to right.
 Just two direction settings were used on the rig, on two separate flights.

 Click on the thumbnail images below to see them much larger...